DOAJ/doaj/static_content/apply/index.md

 highlight: false
 ---

-Read our Guide to applying first.
+Read our [Guide to applying](guide) first.
 It will help you understand the basic criteria that your journal should meet.
-If you need help with the application form, please [contact us].
+If you need help with the application form, please [contact us](../contact).

 Please log in to your account before you submit your application.

 Don’t have an account?
-[Register here].
+[Register here](../register).

+---

 ## Log in to your account